mongodb-js/charts-embed-sdk/examples/charts/authenticated-realm/README.md

 Charts can be embedded either using a simple IFRAME snippet, or by using the Charts Embedding SDK from your JavaScript code.
 When using the SDK, embedded charts can be either unauthenticated (meaning anyone who has the embed code can view the chart), or authenticated (whereby the user can only view the chart if they have an active authentication session linked to a Charts authentication provider).

-This sample shows how to use the JavaScript Embedding SDK to render **authenticated** embedded charts, specifically via configuring **MongoDB Realm** as an authentication provider.
-The sample app is already set up to authenticate with a Realm Application hosted by the Charts Development team.
+This sample shows how to use the JavaScript Embedding SDK to render **authenticated** embedded charts, specifically via configuring **Atlas App Services** as an authentication provider.
+The sample app is already set up to authenticate with an App Services application hosted by the Charts Development team.

-This sample also demonstrates data filtering by role, thanks to Realm's extensive rules system.
-See more details [here](https://docs.mongodb.com/realm/mongodb/define-roles-and-permissions/).
+This sample also demonstrates data filtering by role, thanks to the App Services Rules system.
+See more details [here](https://www.mongodb.com/docs/atlas/app-services/mongodb/define-roles-and-permissions/).
 Simply login with either `australianEmployee@mongodb.com` or `canadianEmployee@mongodb.com`, and take note of the different results!

 #### The features included in this demo are as follows:

 - 📈 Render an embedded chart on a web page
 - 🔒 Only render charts to valid users
-- 🔑 Realm authentication
+- 🔑 App Services authentication
-- 🙋‍♂️ Data filtering by Realm User Role.
+- 🙋‍♂️ Data filtering by App Services User Role.

 ## Quickstart